Documentation status

 You can open the contrast workflow in two ways:

-- Project Setup > Component build mode > Contrast Mode, then click Build SAXS Components
+- Project Setup > Component build mode > Contrast (Debye), then click Build SAXS Components

 When a saved contrast-mode distribution is active, Project Setup also exposes View Representative Structures below Build SAXS Components so you can reopen the saved representative-selection, mesh, density, and trace context.